 Because you are restricted from changing your deductions after you enroll, it is important that you carefully plan your decision to participate in FSA Plans.
 Contribution amounts may only be changed in the event of a qualified status change as defined by the Internal Revenue Service (IRS).

 PLANNING YOUR CONTRIBUTIONS

-For the 2022 calendar year, IRS rules allow up to $570 of unused funds to be carried forward into 2023.
 For the 2023 calendar year, IRS rules allow up to $610 to be carried forward to 2024.
+For the 2024 calendar year, IRS rules allow $640 to be carried forward into 2025.
 The IRS requires that any unused amounts left in FSA accounts at the end of the plan year be forfeited.
 Therefore, employees should be sure they do not set aside amounts in excess of what they can claim during the plan year.
 If participants are not reasonably certain that they will have the types of eligible expenses provided for under the program, then they should not enroll in FSA plans.
 If, however, employees determine that they are going to have eligible expenses that must be paid anyway, why not pay them with before-tax dollars?

 If, at the end of the year, employees have outstanding claims that were incurred during the calendar year, they have until April 15 to submit these expenses for reimbursement.
 After that date, any money left in accounts is automatically forfeited.